 Mathieson has also gone the opposite direction and used very tight batten spacing in a dark color to create a very modern, textured wall.

-While board and batten siding can certainly be used as the main focus of an elevation, Mathieson said it can also be successfully used for gable detail.
+While the look can certainly be used as the main focus of an elevation, Mathieson said it can also be successfully used for gable detail.

-“If you do a tighter board and batten right up in the peak, it almost gives the look and feel of an applied grate,” Mathieson said.
+“If you do tighter spacing right up in the peak, it almost gives the look and feel of an applied grate,” Mathieson said.

-To avoid an aesthetic that’s too specific to the farmhouse trend, Mathieson prefers to use board and batten in conjunction with another siding profile, such as HardiePlank® lap siding.
+To avoid an aesthetic that’s too specific to the farmhouse trend, Mathieson prefers to use the look in conjunction with another siding profile, such as HardiePlank® lap siding.
 The result, she said, is a more modern, and typically more appealing, design.

 How to Get the Board and Batten Look with James Hardie® Products

-Board and batten siding was traditionally made of wood.
+This siding style was traditionally made of wood.
 But wood siding is vulnerable to moisture damage, invites insects like termites, and requires more ongoing maintenance.